|Written by Alex Armstrong|

 For example, 2-1=1/21=1/2 i.e. .5.

-You should be able to see that logs of fractions are negative and, given probabilities are always less than one, –log2(p) is positive – hence the reason for including the minus sign in the definition.
+This also means that that logs of fractions are negative and, given probabilities are always less than one, log2(p) is negative – hence the reason for including the minus sign in the definition.
+Put simply the minus is that to make the log of probabilities positive.